 Discover today how quickly you can transfer money with Wise.

-Minimum and maximum limits for US money transfers
+Minimum and maximum time limits for US money transfers

 When it comes to maximum and minimum limits, there’s usually a bit of a trade-off between banks and P2P platforms.